KongHsi/School-projects/README.md

-# Public
+# School-projects(public)

-The purpose of this public repo is for showing some projects that I have done at school.
+The purpose of this repo is for showing some projects that I have done at school.